Nadav-Ruskin/configsite/readme.md

 A small server that handles configurations.
 I had to bash my head against the wall a lot learning how to use the various technologies used in this project.
 Hopefully you won't have to.

-This giode assumes some level of familiarity with Python, Docker, and Git.
+This guide assumes some level of familiarity with Python, Docker, and Git.

 # Background information
 __Requirement__: Prototype a server exposed from a local port, that serves a configuration form.
 * The server needs to be easily installable and reinstallable.
 * The server needs to run at startup.
-* The server needs to be developped on Windows (using WSL) or Linux arm64 and it needs to run on ARM architecture.
+* The server needs to be developed on Windows (using WSL) or Linux arm64 and it needs to run on ARM architecture.
 * The server should cross-packageable.

 __Server host__: Debian on ARM.